bgbraga/homeassistant-apsystems/info.md

 ### Features:
 This component simplifies the integration of a APsystems inverter:
 * creates up to individuals sensors for easy display or use in automations
+* collects power (W) and energy (KWH) every 5 minutes
 * extract data from apsystemsema.com web portal instead of hack the ECU connection
 * supports any kind of ASsystems inverter or ECU
 * pauses from sunset to sunrise to handle inverter logging going offline at night
+* have a cache system to avoid all sensors request the same data to apsystemsema.com

 ### Minimal Configuration
 ```